Do you love grass-fed beef steaks and other products? Getting them cheap with the best quality isn’t possible.

 - The steaks need to be prepared carefully.
 Otherwise, they’ll be dry.

-- The steaks you get don’t include fat cap.
+- The steaks you get don’t include a fat cap.

-Third, our list includes the 100% grass fed beef burger patties by Kirkland–Costco’s signature brand.
+Third, our list includes 100% grass-fed beef burger patties by Kirkland–Costco’s signature brand.

 You can get them directly from Costco online, order via Instacart, or at Costco’s physical store–not hard to find.

-The Kirkland Signature Grass Fed Beef Patties are available in a large size packaging of 5 lbs with 15 patties.
-These are big buggers, weighing 0.33 lb each.
+The Kirkland Signature Grass Fed Beef Patties are available in large-sized packaging of 5 lbs with 15 patties.
+They are big buggers, weighing 0.33 lbs each.

-You can get such a large pack of 15 frozen patties for $31.09 only.
+You can get such a large pack of 15 frozen patties for only $31.09.
 Thus, you pay only $0.66 per patty–what’s the cheapest but healthiest deal?

-A single grass fed beef patty by Kirkland gives you 380 calories, of which 26 grams is protein and 30g are fats.
+A single grass-fed beef patty by Kirkland gives you 380 calories, of which 26 grams is protein and 30g is fats.
 These patties have an 80 % lean beef ratio and minimum sodium – no salt has been added.

 Texture and taste

-For a few bucks, you get the best grass-fed beef burgers at Costco by Kirkland Signature.
-They’re lean, yet as compared with grain-fed beef, they’re juicer.
-It’s because of their low-fat content–the more proteins release more juices when cooked on low heat.
+At Costco, you get the best grass-fed beef burgers by Kirkland Signature for a few bucks.
+They’re lean, yet as compared with grain-fed beef, they’re juicier.
+That’s because of their low-fat content–the more proteins release more juice when cooked on low heat.

 Similarly, they’re packed with the grassy flavor of grass-fed cows.